 We strive to identify future students with tremendous professional outlook.
 Our admission process takes into consideration both professional and academic accomplishments.
 Admission is competitive; consequently, applicants who meet the minimum requirements specified herein are not assured admission.
-The school qualitatively and quantitatively evaluates applicants and makes selections based on performance, personal qualifications, and evidence of potential for success.
+There is no formula, yardstick or scoring, the college qualitatively and quantitatively evaluates applicants and makes selections based on performance, personal qualifications, and evidence of potential for success.

 For the doctoral programs, capacity is also an issue.
 Thus doctoral applicants are encouraged to submit application materials earlier to maximize the chance of acceptance to the desired term of entry.